Korean wrestling scene, Sirum (씨름), at the Korean folk museum in Yanji, capital of Yanbian

 The Yanbian Korean Autonomous Prefecture is located in Jilin Province, Northeast China.
-Bordering North Korea and Russia, it is an autonomous prefecture given its large population of Chinese Korean; Chao Xian Zu (朝鲜族 in Chinese, 조선족 in Korean).
+Bordering North Korea and Russia, it is an autonomous prefecture given its large population of ethnic Korean Chinese; Chao Xian Zu (朝鲜族 in Chinese, 조선족 in Korean).

 The Yanbian Chaoxianzu Autonomous Prefecture is divided into 6 cities and 2 counties.
-The capital of the prefecture in Yanji.
+The capital of the prefecture is Yanji.
 Please see our links below with more details regarding each of these cities and counties.

 The percentage of ethnic Koreans varies from city to city in the prefecture.
 Children can attend Korean language schools or Chinese Mandarin schools regardless of their ethnic background.

-It is fascinating to see the influence of Korean culture in Yanbian and how it mixes in harmoniously with mainstream Chinese culture.
+It is fascinating to see the influence of Korean culture in Yanbian and how it mixes harmoniously with mainstream Chinese culture.

 Signs in this prefecture are in Chinese and Korean and hearing people speak Korean in the street is absolutely normal.

-There has been an increase of ethnic Korean Chinese going to South Korea to work and this has in turn somewhat influenced life in Yanbian with for example South Korean style coffee shops and a nightlife scene similar to that of South Korea being formed in the past years.
+There has been an increase of ethnic Korean Chinese going to South Korea to work and this has in turn somewhat influenced life in Yanbian with, for example, South Korean style coffee shops and a nightlife scene similar to that of South Korea being formed in the past years.